abiel-lozano/Study-Bot/Documentation/Next Steps.md

 Suggest learning about fun facts or new questions based on the user's last question.

 ## Remove dependencies on additional modules
+Find a way to patch `whisper` so that it does not need `ffmpeg` to be installed separately, or find a module that can do STT conversions with similar accuracy without the need for `ffmpeg`.

 ## Concurrent thread termination problem
-Find a way to stop all threads when the user presses the question button during question processing, or when the program is closed during question processing.
+Find a way to stop all threads when the user presses the question button during question processing, or when the program is closed during question processing, without making a mess of the threads.